proffzulus/agricultural-roboport/Readme.md

 For a complete feature overview and newcomer guide, see [mod-description.md](mod-description.md).

+## Mod Compatibility

+This mod is designed to work with any mod that adds agricultural items.
+It automatically detects and supports:

+- **Standard seeds** (items ending in "-seed" with `plant_result`)
+- **Custom agricultural items** (any item with `plant_result`, like "boompuff-spore" from Boompuff Agriculture)
+- **Items in any category** (item, capsule, ammo, tool)

+For non-standard seed items that don't follow the "-seed" naming convention, add them to the startup setting:

+**Settings → Startup → Agricultural Roboport → Additional Seeds**

+Example: `boompuff-spore, alien-seed, custom-plant-item`

+The mod will:
+- Automatically create virtual ghost entities for these items
+- Include them in filter dropdowns
+- Support quality tracking (if enabled)
+- Apply tile restrictions and buildability rules
+- Handle both whitelist and blacklist filtering

 ## Feature & Progress Checklist

 - [x] Implemented ghost-able plants by creating virtual entities, generated automatically